 The most common clinical sign in dogs and cats (canines make up most of our reported cases, but felines have been involved as well) with nicotine ingestion is vomiting.
 As nicotine receptors throughout the central nervous system and the body are stimulated, drooling, diarrhea, agitation and high heart rates can occur.
 With higher doses of nicotine, the receptors become blocked, and tremors and seizures can be seen, along with lethargy, muscular weakness and death from respiratory muscle weakness and heart arrhythmias.

 The most dangerous thing about nicotine in liquid form is that it can be absorbed through the skin or mucous membranes of the mouth in dogs, cats and humans.
 Normally with oral doses (e.g., eating a tobacco cigarette), the liver removes much of the nicotine before it reaches the bloodstream, but transmucosal routes avoid the liver.
 This means more nicotine will be active when compared to the same amount of ingested tobacco in a traditional cigarette.

+Suspected nicotine ingestion is a true emergency.
+Because of the rapid absorption, most animals will become symptomatic very quickly.
 Vomiting usually develops within 30 minutes to an hour.
 If you think your pet has ingested nicotine (e-cigarettes, patches, gum or tobacco) and your pet is vomiting, agitated or lethargic, call your veterinarian immediately or the ASPCA Animal Poison Control Center at 1-888-426-4435.

 To help prevent nicotine poisonings, remember to always keep e-cigarettes, refill containers and any nicotine-containing products, such as nicotine patches and traditional tobacco products, out of the reach of pets and children.